AElfProject/AElf/docs/tutorials/cross-chain/request-new-side-chain.md

 ### Approval from producers

-This is where the BPs approve the
+This is where the BPs approve the proposal:

 ```javascript
     console.log(`\n>>>> Approving the proposal.`);